castorini/anserini/docs/regressions-msmarco-v2-doc-segmented-d2q-t5.md

 ## Retrieval

-Topics and qrels are stored in [`tools/topics-and-qrels/`](../tools/topics-and-qrels/).
+Topics and qrels are stored [here](https://github.com/castorini/anserini-tools/tree/master/topics-and-qrels), which is linked to the Anserini repo as a submodule.
-These regression experiments use the [dev queries](../tools/topics-and-qrels/topics.msmarco-v2-doc.dev.txt) and the [dev2 queries](../tools/topics-and-qrels/topics.msmarco-v2-doc.dev2.txt).

 After indexing has completed, you should be able to perform retrieval as follows: